 It may seem like a difficult task.
 But, identifying the causes that delay response times & diagnosing with a robust customer experience strategy can thus ensure the right approach for businesses towards AHT.

-Below are five tactics that will help you reduce call center metrics like Average Handle Times without impairing the quality of conversations your call center agents have with prospects and customers.
+Below are five tactics that will help you reduce call center metrics like Average Handle Times ( and improve First Call Resolution) without impacting the quality of the conversations your call center agents have with prospects and customers.

 Research by Forrester reports that 53% of adult shoppers in the US are likely to abandon a purchase if they fail to discover a quick answer to their question.